 Moss Beach Distillery, Moss Beach

 By taking a drive just south of San Francisco along spectacular Highway 1, you’ll not only enjoy stunning panoramic views of the Pacific, but you’ll find the legendary Moss Beach Distillery at Moss Beach.
-While dinners are fabulous here, if you don’t want to spend an arm and a leg, stop for appetizers on the heated outdoor patio which overlooks the glistening expanse of the ocean.
-On a chilly day, you can even snuggle up to a natural gas fire pit or get cozy under warm blankets on wooden benches as you sip a glass of wine and dine on all sorts of culinary delights.
+While dinners are fabulous here, you can also unwind on appetizers on the heated outdoor patio, which overlooks the glistening expanse of the ocean.
+On chilly days, you can even snuggle up to a natural gas fire pit or get cozy under warm blankets on wooden benches as you sip a glass of wine and dine on all sorts of culinary delights.
 While you’re here, keep an eye out for the famous “Blue Lady” that allegedly haunts the place.